FlowiseAI/FlowiseDocs/using-flowise/uploads.md

 ---
-description: Learn how to use upload files/images/audio
+description: Learn how to use upload images, audio, and other files
 ---

 # Uploads

-Flowise allow users to upload files/images/audios from the chat.
-In this section, we will go through each and see how to enable the feature and using it.
+Flowise lets you upload images, audio, and other files from the chat.
+In this section, you'll learn how to enable and use these features.

 ## Image

-Certain Chat Models allow user to input images:
+Certain chat models let you input images:

 * [ChatOpenAI](../integrations/llamaindex/chat-models/chatopenai.md)
 * [AzureChatOpenAI](../integrations/llamaindex/chat-models/azurechatopenai.md)